 Liability, or legal fault for an accident, typically falls on the owner of a dog that bites.
 However, depending on the circumstances of your bite, you may also have a case against any of the following parties:

 Determining liability isn’t always clear-cut.
 What if the dog that bites you was visiting the property of another homeowner?
 What if the bite happened in a public place, like a park, or on the street as you were jogging?

 Often, what deters dog bite victims from filing a claim is not knowing where to start.
 Our New Jersey dog bite lawyers can handle this for you.
 We’ll look at the full circumstances of your claim.
 By exploring every angle of potential dog bite liability, we can make sure your claim encompasses all of the parties who are responsible for your injury.

-When a dog bite leaves you with debilitating injuries, someone has to pay for that damage it has caused you.
+When a dog bite leaves you with debilitating injuries, someone has to pay for the damage it has caused you.
 New Jersey state law holds dog owners legally responsible for the injuries they cause, and homeowner’s insurance policies typically cover the financial consequences.

 The matter of who pays out a dog bite settlement is often a source of concern for the victim.

 Worrying about who’s going to pay your claim is the last thing you need right now.
-Let our personal injury lawyers ease your mind.
+Let our NJ personal injury lawyers ease your mind.